Oakland Roots wants community to help design stadium

-(KRON) – Oakland Roots and Soul Sports Club is developing the design of the Interim Stadium at the Malibu Lot and would like feedback from the community.
+(KRON) – Oakland Roots and Soul Sports Club is developing the design of the Interim Stadium at the Malibu Lot adjacent to the Oakland Coliseum and would like feedback from the community.

 “We look forward to hearing from our community on their ideas for our new home as the design is further developed,” said Oakland Roots and Soul President Lindsay Barenz.
 “This stadium is for Oakland and we hope it will be an important pillar in the future development of the city.”